Epilepsy Action Tea Break - Friday 21 October

 Text ACT NOW to 70700 to donate £5, the cost of a cup of coffee and piece of cake, to Epilepsy Action.
 Together we can make sure no-one has to face epilepsy alone.
 Terms and conditions.

-Each year in October, Epilepsy Action holds a fundraising event called National Tea and Cake Break, asking people to pop the kettle on, make a brew, bake a cake and have a cuppa with us!
+Each year in October, Epilepsy Action holds a fundraising event called Tea Break, asking people to pop the kettle on, make a brew, bake a cake and have a cuppa with us!
 The money raised goes towards helping everyone affected by epilepsy in the UK!

-Holding a National Tea and Cake Break really is a piece of cake!
-Whether it’s a cup of tea and a cake in your kitchen or a tea party at your workplace, you can hold your Tea and Cake Break anywhere and invite anybody along to share the fun.
-In the past, we have had Tea and Cake Breaks registered all over the UK; from Cornwall to Scotland, in schools, homes and workplaces.
+Holding a Tea Break really is a piece of cake!
+Whether it’s a cup of tea and a cake in your kitchen or a tea party at your workplace, you can hold your Tea Break anywhere and invite anybody along to share the fun.
+In the past, we have had Tea Breaks registered all over the UK; from Cornwall to Scotland, in schools, homes and workplaces.